 Income Limits for Joint Applicant(s)

 Where applicant(s) are married, in a civil partnership, or in an intimate and committed relationship, they may not apply for a Local Authority Home Loan on their own.
-They must make any such application with their spouse, civil partner or partner, as the case may be.
+They must make any such application together with their spouse, civil partner or partner, as the case may be.

 The combined income of joint applicants (2 or more) must not be greater than €75,000 annual gross income.